Data Controller vs Data Protection Officer: Main Differences

 - Secure storage: After collecting consumer data, data controllers are responsible for its secure storage.

 - Provide access: Data controllers must provide consumers access to view the collected data.
+This may also be done by the data protection officer.

 Other data protection regulations, such as the CPRA, include similar responsibilities for businesses that handle and collect consumer data.